AutomatedProcessImprovement/Prosimos/README.md

 If none of the output file paths **_stat_out_path_** and **_log_out_path_** are provided, then **_stat_out_path_** is used by default, and the statistics file generated in the current directory.
 If parameter **_starting_at_** is not provided, the current date-time is assigned as starting point for the simulation.

-The folder **_bimp_test_examples_** contains three examples of simulation models (provided by the BIMP simulation engine) adapted to the input format required by **Prosimos**.
-For example, to simulate 10 instances of the process labeled as _BIMP_example_ starting with at the current date-time, and producing only the corresponding event log, run the following command in a terminal from the root folder:

-    .\diff_res_bpsim.py start-simulation --bpmn_path "./bimp_test_examples/BIMP_example.bpmn" --json_path "./bimp_test_examples/bimp_example.json" --total_cases 10 --log_out_path "./bimp_test_examples/sim_output/bimp_example_log.csv"

 ## Simulation Input File Formats